Expo 本土化 iconExpo 本土化

 npx expo install expo-localization

-¥You can configure expo-localization using its built-in config plugin if you use config plugins in your project (EAS Build or npx expo run:[android|ios]).
+🌐 You can configure expo-localization using its built-in config plugin if you use config plugins in your project (Continuous Native Generation (CNG)).
 The plugin allows you to configure various properties that cannot be set at runtime and require building a new app binary to take effect.
+If your app does not use CNG, then you'll need to manually configure the library.

 Example app.json with config plugin